Fasih123456/MediraShop/reademe.md

 This makes the website act more as a medium of exchange rather than a store on its own.
 In order to accommodate this our website offers a whole host of features including different types of users.
 When a user first registers, they are given the option to select whether they are a buyer or a seller.
-From there, sellers will be given the option to post new products and edit any existing product post that is theirs.
+From there, sellers will be given the option to post new products and edit any existing product post that is theirs from the profile page.
 Everyone is given the opportunity to buy products.
 Once logged in they are directed to the main homepage which offers the ability to search for products using the search bar and or with the filter drop down menu.
 From the navigation bar they may also select to view their profile or logout.
 On the homepage each product is given a small panel from which a user can see an image, name and price of the item and